President Obama has issued a proclamation to fly the American Flag at half-staff on Patriot Day, September 11th from sunrise until sunset.

-On Monday, May 27th, In observance of Memorial Day, it is recommended that all US citizens:
+In observance of Patriot Day, it is recommended that all US citizens:

-- •Fly the US flag at half-staff until noon.
+- •Fly the US flag at half-staff from sunrise until sunset.
 For US flags displayed on a short staff or for indoor flags that cannot be lowered to half-staff, place a black mourning ribbon above the full-staffed US flag.

 The correct procedure for displaying the flag at half-staff is to raise the flag to the top of the pole briskly, pause for a moment, and then slowly bring it down to where the top of the flag is at a position approximately halfway between the top and bottom of the pole.
 At noon, the flag should be raised quickly to the top of the flag pole.
 At the end of the day, the flag should be lowered slowly and ceremoniously for the day (unless illuminated at night).